kitschpatrol/yanki-obsidian/readme.md

 ##### Automatic sync

-Yanki watches the notes in your flashcard folders for changes, additions, deletions, etc, and will trigger a sync to Anki (almost) immediately after it sees a change.
+When enabled, Yanki will observe the notes in your [watched folders](#watched-folder-list) for changes, additions, deletions, etc, and trigger a sync to Anki (almost) immediately after it sees a change.

-If you disable this, syncing must be initiated manually either via [a command](#commands) or the "Sync now" button in the setting tab.
+When disabled, syncing must be initiated manually either via [a command](#commands) or the "Sync now" button in the setting tab.

 _Default: Disabled_